 Goodwell is a tiny town located in the state of Oklahoma.
 With a population of 924 people and just one neighborhood, Goodwell is the 238th largest community in Oklahoma.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Goodwell is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Goodwell is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Goodwell is a town of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Goodwell who work in teaching (13.87%), office and administrative support (10.14%), and food service (7.04%).

 Of important note, Goodwell is also a town of artists.
 Goodwell has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Goodwell’s character.